npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_adding_transactions.md

 ## To add a transaction:

-1. In the blue navigation pane on the left, select an account under which you wish to add a transaction. <br/>This opens a list of account transactions.
+1. In the blue navigation pane on the left, select an account under which you want to add a transaction. <br/>This opens a list of account transactions.

 2. In the transactions list, click **+ Add a new transaction**. <br/>This creates an empty transaction.
       {% include image.html file="AddTransaction_Start.png" alt="Adding a transaction" %}